Pavement condition index (PCI)

 How performance is measured

-The PCI rating assessment is based on surveys performed by evaluators with the Metropolitan Transportation Commission’s StreetSaver Rater Program.
-Each segment of road is evaluated based on ride quality, cracking, and signs of pavement distress.
+The PCI rating assessment is based on surveys conducted by evaluators with the Metropolitan Transportation Commission’s StreetSaver Rater Program.
+Each segment of road in the City is evaluated based on ride quality, cracking, and signs of pavement distress.
 Visit the Metropolitan Transportation Commission website to learn more.

 Additional information